UPDATE – Why I am backing the Brexit Deal

 And vitally, we will be able to strike trade deals with other countries around the world.
 Importantly, though our political union will come to an end, our mutually beneficial trading relationship will continue.
 We will have a free trade area with the EU, with no tariffs, fees, or quantitative restrictions across all sectors, helping to protect UK jobs.
 We will be the only major economy in the world with such a relationship with the EU.

 The deal ends free movement once and for all.
 It will protect jobs and strike ambitious trade agreements around the world.
-The Prime Minister has my full support and I will be voting in favour of the deal when it comes to Parliament on 11 December.
+The Prime Minister has my full support and I will be voting in favour of the deal when it comes to Parliament in January.